MFajru/coding_problems_python/ShuffleArrayElements_OddEven/README.md

 ## Background

-This is the coding problem that i got when applying for Junior Engineering at Shopee, Jakarta.
+This is the coding problem that i got when applying for Junior Engineer at Shopee, Jakarta.

 ## Problems